Hackers News Hackers News

 David kimber

-Google has issued a substantial security update for its Chrome web browser, addressing 26 distinct vulnerabilities that could permit unauthenticated attackers to remotely execute malicious code.
+Google has deployed a significant security update for its Chrome web browser, effectively remediating 26 distinct vulnerabilities.
+These flaws, if exploited, could allow unauthenticated attackers to remotely execute malicious code on affected systems.

 CVE Identifier Severity Browser Component Vulnerability Type